Geology (GEOL)

 Chemical characteristics of sea water, distribution of properties, and chemical processes in the oceans, with emphasis on estuaries.

-Techniques in the analysis of oceanographic data sequences, including filtering techniques, fast Fourier transforms, and empirical orthogonal functions.
+Techniques in the analysis of oceanographic data sequences, including filtering techniques, fast Fourier transformers, and empirical orthogonal functions.

 Cross-listed course: MSCI 783